Western tree hyrax: Behavior

 Western tree hyraxes tend to be solitary, and only occasionally are found in groups of two or three.
 They are nocturnal and generally feed at night.

 It has been noted that this species is an especially adept climber.
 In captivity they have been observed to climb up the edge of an open door with ease, as well as being able to quickly scale smooth tree trunks.
 They are aided in climbing with their black, pliant footpads with numerous ridges.
 Captive animals were observed using their teeth to help hold on to wires and vines while climbing.

 The gestation period is about eight months with a litter size one or two young.

 Ecology

-Common predators of the western tree hyrax are eagles, leopards, hawks, servals, pythons, and golden cats, in addition to occasionally being hunted by humans for food.
+Common predators of the western tree hyrax are hawks, leopards, servals, eagles, pythons, and African golden cats, in addition to occasionally being hunted by humans for food.
 In Bossou, Guinea, one notable ecological association with chimpanzees occurs.
 A chimpanzee at Bossou was observed capturing a western tree hyrax, carrying it to her nest, and sleeping with and grooming it.
 This suggests that chimpanzees in Bossou may not regard hyraxes as a prey animal.